FloorD/wordcamp/talk.md

 #Working towards great version control for content creators

-##Hi
+##Hi, thank you for choosing this track.
 My name is **Floor Drees**.
 I was actually born here, in Leiden.
 Two years ago I exchanged Rotterdam for Vienna to work at a startup that does 'stuff' with reviews and is **not** called Yelp.
 I had worked as a community manager for agencies and startups for 5 years, and here I'd make a little step up, becoming head of community management.
 Partly because I had been doing more or less the same thing over and over for years, ie community management, because I wanted to 'make stuff' again (I have a background in design) and because I worked closely together with the developers there, I decided I wanted to pick up on something new.
 That something new was learning to program.
 As this startup's stack used Ruby on Rails, there was no real decision process here on what language I'd be learning.
 Cool thing is that many of my developer coworkers had coached at Rails Girls events, and I was familiar with their program.
 I started going though their courses, in August last year, supported by one of my coworkers.
 Little later my company supported me to work as a junior developer one day a week, mainly documenting bugs talking to marketing and communication, and actually fixing bugs.
 I organized Rails Girls Rotterdam in January, [Rails Girls The Hague](http://railsgirls.com/thehague) 3 weeks ago, I co-organize the [Ruby user group meetups in Vienna](http://vienna-rb.at), the [PyLadies workshops in Vienna](http://www.meetup.com/PyLadies-Vienna/) and I co-organize the WordPress user group meetups in Vienna, although most of the credits for that one should go to Paolo Belcastro.

+I build and maintain(ed) multiple WordPress sites ever since I discovered blogging early 2008.
+Fun fact: back then I wrote for the group blog (on recruitment) from my dad.
+And as an art academy student I never really explored all this online content stuff so I'd actually email my blogs to him, and he'd post them on WordPress under my name.

 I currently work at [Usersnap](http://usersnap.com), a screenshot tool for web developers, that helps collect better bug reports.
 I promised them a shameless plug for [our WordPress plugin](http://wordpress.org/plugins/usersnap/), so here we go...
 Annnd it's over.

 ##My problem with WordPress
 As someone who incidentally writes about stuff with other people, I often encounter the same problem.
 You either email tiny changes to your article to the one who’s ultimately responsible for the website, which is bound to go wrong.
 Or you log into your CMS, make some changes to your piece and save it, while one of the other editors does the exact same thing, just using another shiny laptop.
 Changes get lost.
 Stuff gets added twice and you end up frustrated because the preview doesn’t reflect your work.
 Now this is annoying as it is, but if you program a bit on the side (like I do) and you use version control, you know that there is a solution for that.
-For WordCamp I'd love to gather my thoughts on what would make a great version control tool for WordPress and test [existing plugins][1] by these requirements.
+I'd love walk you through what I think would make a great version control tool for WordPress and test existing plugins by these requirements.

 I use private repo's on GitHub to store my wp-files (not individual posts) and thus use version control for the sites I built with WordPress.
 And I always have a backup in 'the cloud'.
 I wish I could do the same for my posts.